 IRS rules for tax-exempt commuter benefit accounts are as follows:

-The 2024 annual contribution limit is $315 per month per account (parking and transit).
-This annual limit includes contributions by both the employer and employee.
-Any contributed amount over $315 per month is considered taxable income.
-Employees also can not spend any more than $315 on a benefit out of either account per month otherwise they could lose the tax benefits of the account.
+1. The 2024 annual contribution limit is $315 per month per account (parking and transit) and in 2025 the annual contribution limit is $325 per month.
+This monthly limit includes contributions by both the employer and employee.
+Any contributed amount over the monthly limit is considered taxable income.
+Employees also can not spend any more than the monthly limit on a benefit out of their pre-tax account each month, otherwise they could lose the tax benefits of the account.

 Prior to open enrollment, employers should make sure to provide employees with the necessary benefit information including: